g3w-suite/g3w-admin/g3w-admin/mapproxy/README.md

 `MAPPROXY_SERVER_URL` this is required to construct the URL for the base TMS layers, it must be the full domain name (e.g "https://www.mydomain.com/mapproxy") of the mapproxy server.

-## Deployment
+## Testing

-To start the server you can use the following method:
+To start the MapProxy server for testing you can use the following method:

 1. change to the directory configured in `MAPPROXY_BRIDGE_SHARED_FOLDER_PATH`
 2. create a script: